BUY MY BOOK -- IT IS A GREAT READ THROUGH THE LONG HOURS IN SHUL

--- Start using your 300 dollar set of shass more.
+-- Start using your 500 dollar set of Shass more.
 If not for learning, at least for the benefit of lifting those heavy books.
 Reboinoishelloilum knows, you can stand to lose a few pounds.

 -- Don't let your wife distract you from Toirah.
-You should seek every opportunity to go into the other room and pick up a chumash, or go to your weekly shiur.
-Watching your twelve kids so your wife can have a ten minute break is no excuse for Bittul Toirah!
+You should seek every opportunity to go into the other room and pick up a Chumash, or go to your weekly shiur.
+Watching your twelve kids so your wife can have a ten minute break and go to the Bais HaKeesay is no excuse for Bittul Toirah!

 -- Grow your payiss to be long enough to have monkeys swing from them.
-You never know when you'll be at a chassanah at the zoo and you'll have the chance to be mesamaiach the chussen and kallah.
+You never know when you'll be at a Chassanah at the zoo and you'll have the chance to be Mesamayach the Chussen and Kallah.

 -- Next time you sneak out for a little traifus, remember to make a Shehakol on your pork.
 After all, the Aimishteh created it too.